great-expectations/great_expectations/examples/integrations/spark/README.md

 Download and unzip Scala 2.12.8 into your `~/Library/Local/SoftwareDevelopment/` directory (create the intermediate directories as necessary): <https://www.scala-lang.org/download/>
-(Click on "Download the Scala binaries for macos")
+(Click on "Download the Scala binaries for Mac Os".)

 Download and unzip Spark 2.4.3 into your `~/Library/Local/SoftwareDevelopment/` directory (create the intermediate directories as necessary): <https://spark.apache.org/downloads.html>